-The beautiful spring weather beckons outdoors.
+The beautiful weather beckons outdoors.
 It’s the perfect time to start doing something good for your health.
 Get started now with these seven simple tips from Palo Alto Medical Foundation internist Linda W. Shiue, M.D.:

 1. Limit your screen time to less than two hours a day.
 Being sedentary, as in spending time sitting in front of a TV or computer, is strongly linked to obesity and related diseases.
 If your job requires a lot of screen time, simply standing rather than sitting while doing those same activities will make a difference.